Do you want to compare SurveyMonkey vs SurveyGizmo (Alchemer) vs WPForms?

 In this preset list, only one or 2 of the free templates had good contrast.
 The others had dark backgrounds or background images that made the text difficult to read.

 Finally, SurveyMonkey also lets you buy respondents for your surveys.
 This service is upsold heavily, but most businesses will never need it.
-It would help if this option could be hidden so that other features were easier to use.
+It would help if this option could be hidden so that other features were able to fill the screen space.

 SurveyGizmo rebranded as Alchemer in September 2020.
 It says that it wanted to lose its ‘fun and whimsical’ name.
 The new branding is more formal than the old SurveyGizmo branding.